tonkaew131/Simple-Reaction-Bot/README.md

 Copy .env.template and renamed to .env and fill in BOT_TOKEN

-Install all required library and config your emojis.json to your guild
+Install all required library

 ```
 $ npm install
 ```

+Copy emojis.template.json to emojis.json and config to your guild's settings

 Then we run code!!